Every Galaxy S21 spec rumor we've heard: Battery, price, size and more

 Read more: Every Samsung Galaxy S21 rumor we've heard so far

 While we expect Samsung to launch three different S21 models, an extensive leak from Android Police documents almost the entire spec sheet for all three phones.
-Here's every spec rumor based on that leak and others we've heard about the upcoming Galaxy S21 phone models we expect to see at Samsung Unpacked this month.
+And a more recent leak, this one from tipster Evan Blass showing promotional slides, corroborates much of this spec speculation.
+Here's every spec rumor based on those leaks and others we've heard about the upcoming Galaxy S21 phone models we expect to see at Samsung Unpacked this month.

 Galaxy S21